grisov/quickDictionary/readme.md

 ## Change log

+### Version 2.0-dev
+* added a dialog to edit the text before sending to remote service;
+* Turkish translation added (thanks to Cagri Dogan).

 ### Version 2.0
 * added the ability to connect other online dictionary services;
 * added Lexicala service and its settings panel;